franzholz/tsparser/README.rst

 Examples:
 """""""""
 Make the category empty.
 This will not use a default category and it will allow all products of all categories.
-Configure the behaviour of the Constant Editor in the file constants.txt  of your TYPO3 extension.
+Configure the behaviour of the Constant Editor in the file 'constants.txt' of the folder 'Configuration/TypoScript/PluginSetup/' or any subfolder of it for your TYPO3 extension.

     # cat=plugin.products//; type=eint+; label=default category ID: ID of the default category that will be shown in the list view when no tt_products[cat] parameter is given
     defaultCategoryID =